Angelina Grimké: Early years and religious activity

 Both Mary and John Grimké were strong advocates of the traditional, upper-class, Southern values that permeated their rank of Charleston society.
 Mary would not permit the girls to socialize outside the prescribed elite social circles, and John remained a slaveholder his entire life.

 Nicknamed "Nina", young Angelina Grimké was very close to her older sister Sarah Moore Grimké, who, at the age of 13, persuaded her parents to allow her to be Angelina's godmother.
-The two sisters maintained an intimate relationship throughout their lives, and lived together for most of their lives, albeit with several short periods of separation.
+The two sisters maintained a close relationship throughout their lives, and lived together for most of their lives, albeit with several short periods of separation.

 Even as a child, Angelina was described in family letters and diaries as the most self-righteous, curious, and self-assured of all her siblings.
 In her biography The Grimké Sisters from South Carolina, historian Gerda Lerner writes: "It never occurred to [Angelina] that she should abide by the superior judgment of her male relatives or that anyone might consider her inferior, simply for being a girl."
 More so than her elder sister (and later, fellow abolitionist) Sarah, Angelina seemed to be naturally inquisitive and outspoken, a trait which often offended her traditional family and friends.

 When the time came for her confirmation in the Episcopal Church at the age of 13, Angelina refused to recite the creed of faith.
 An inquisitive and rebellious girl, she concluded that she could not agree with it and would not complete the confirmation ceremony.
 Angelina converted to the Presbyterian faith in April 1826, aged 21.